ringcentral/ringcentral-faq/docs/api_usage_plan.md

-#Usage Plan FAQ
+# Usage Plan FAQ

+## General

+### What are my API rate limits?

+Every app is assigned to a Usage Plan which specifies the API rate limits.
+API rate limits ar specified per API group.
+Each API is assigned to to an API group and the combination of usage plan and API group determines the API rate limit.
+The actual limits for your app are listed in the Developer Portal app page under `Rate Limits`.

-### What is usage plan?
+### What is a Usage Plan?

-The Usage Plan is a scheme specifying limits of using the API resources.
-Applying usage plans enables consistent load allocation through correct interaction with RingCentral Connect Platform.
+A Usage Plan is a set of API rate limits per API group.
+Every application is assigned a usage plan which enables consistent and efficient load allocation through correct use of the RingCentral Connect Platform.

-### How many requests of each API group the usage plan support?

-Each usage plan features rates specifying how many requests to each API group are allowed.
-Currently four API groups are distinguished: Light,Medium, Heavy, Auth .
-Each request in API Reference is marked as heavy, medium, light or auth under the header Usage Plan Group.
-Each one inform you how many requests of each API group the usage plan supports and what is the time frame in seconds for every request.
+### What is an API Usage Plan Group?

+RingCentral APIs are categorized by Usage Plan API Group which includes the following categories: `Light`, `Medium`, `Heavy`, and `Auth`.

-### Does the  Rate Limit (Requests per Min - RPM) apply for API Group or for an API End Point?
+### Does the rate limit apply to all API in an API group or for a single API endpoint?

- Rate Limits is per API Group.
-Explaination is as below:

- The /call-log api and  /active-calls api belongs to Heavy API group.
-For Basic Usage Plan we allow only 10 RPM for Heavy API group.

- If your application is using both /call-log and /active-calls APIs , you can only make 10 RPM of these APIs collectively and should not be considered as 10 API calls or /call-log and 10 API calls for /active-calls (not per API endpoint).
+Rate Limits is per API group.
+If your app is accessing multiple endpoints in the same API group, the requests are cumulative across endpoints.
+For example, if your app as a limit of 10 requests per minute for `Heavy` APIs and you make 5 each requests across 2 `Heavy` endpoints, you will be at your 10 requests per minute limit.

+### What happens if my app exceeds its rate limit?

-  If you exceed these limitations the server returns the 429 Too Many Requests HTTP error code.
-It means that the client is throttled by the server due to high request rate.
-Specific retry period in seconds, after which the requests can be sent, is specified in Retry-After response header.
+If you exceed the API rate limit, the server will return the 429 HTTP error status code indicating Too Many Requests.
+This means that the client is being throttled by the server due to high request rate.
+The `Retry-After` response header will specify the number of seconds that should elapse before your app can make requests again.